openBackhaul/MicroWaveDeviceInventory/README.md

 The API of the MWDI is made in such a way that consuming applications could easily switch between /cache/ or /live/ paths.

 The cache of the MicroWaveDeviceInventory covers Capability, Configuration, Status, Historical Performance and Alarm information.
+Also internal (ForewardingDamain and ForewardingConstruct) and external (Link) connection information can be read from the cache.

 Current counter readings (e.g. current dropped frames count) are provided via the /live/ paths of the MWDI only.

 No matter which path chosen, the information provided by the MicroWaveDeviceInventory is limited to devices that are currently connected to the controller.